 Ability to Keep Residents Mobile

-This tells you the percentage of patients that retained mobility levels over time.
-Preserving mobility is usually a good sign for residents' health.
+This is the percent of residents who maintained mobility over time.
+Preserving mobility is usually a good sign for residents' well-being.

 Hospitalizations